youandmedigital/craft-breadcrumb/README.md

 ## Breadcrumb Overview

-Generate a simple breadcrumb based on your URL segments.
+Generate a simple breadcrumb based on segments in your URL.
 It's perfect for websites that have descriptive and meaningful URLs.

 If your website URL looked like this:
 ```